-The field of Big Data is exploding with each passing day - new software tools and technologies enabling us to answer questions that we may not have been able to, even a few years ago.
-Its impact has been felt in almost every sphere of life - from transportation, health, education, commerce, communications and politics - to name a few!
+The field of Big Data is exploding everyday with new software tools and technologies enabling us to answer questions that we may not have been able to, even a few years ago.
+Its impact has been felt in almost every sphere of life, from transportation, health, education, commerce, communications and politics.
 Hadoop has probably emerged as one of the most popular framework that enables huge data to be stored and processed.
-The tools that have been developed around Hadoop like Pig, Hive, Sqoop, Oozie, Flume and HBase - to name a few have allowed engineers to put Hadoop to great use - using the tools/languages that they are familiar with.
-Spark is a recent development.
-With its ability to process streaming data and allow machine learning algorithms to easily be applied on massive data, it is becoming the standard framework that developers what to learn and work with.
-This course will cover in detail various aspects of how Hadoop works.
-It also introduces you to Spark.
+The tools that have been developed around Hadoop like Pig, Hive, Sqoop, Oozie, Flume, HBase, and Spark; with its ability to process streaming data and machine learning algorithms applied on massive data, is becoming the standard framework that developers want to learn and work with.
+This course will cover in detail various aspects of how Hadoop works along with introduction to Spark.

-- Define Big Data and understand Data Engineering and Data Science concepts and roles
+- Acquire conceptual knowledge on Big Data, Data Engineering and Data Science

-- Understand Hadoop Architecture and be able to develop Map Reduce Programs using an IDE like Eclipse and Java
+- Learn Hadoop Architecture and develop Map Reduce Programs using an IDE like Eclipse or Java

 Why Big Data and Hadoop?